 3. Deter flies with citrus, lavender, eucalyptus or lemongrass oils by placing a few drops on a cloth and leaving it inside or on top of the pail.

 4. Check to see if something is compostable before you throw it away.
-Take-out containers, pizza boxes, coffee cups and wine corks are all compostable.
+Take-out containers, pizza boxes, coffee cups and wine corks (natural cork, not plastic) are all compostable.

 5. If you generate almost no garbage, you may be able to utilize the 20-gallon cart service, which can save you $2 per month.